PatternsTechGit/PT_AngularCallingAPI/README.md

 constructor(private httpclient:HttpClient) { }
 ```
-  * Now on the Api we have a function called GetLastThreeYearBalances that takes in the accountID as paramenter and can be accessed at location Transactio/GetLastThreeYearBalances.
+  * Now on the Api we have a function called GetLastThreeYearBalances that takes in the accountID as parameter and can be accessed at location Transaction/GetLastThreeYearBalances.

   We will create a function called getLastThreeYearBalances in transaction service to fetch that data from api.